Multi-source hypothesis

 The Multi-source hypothesis is a proposed solution to the synoptic problem, holding that Matthew, Mark, and Luke are not directly interdependent but have each drawn from a distinct combination of earlier documents.
 It encompasses a family of theories differing in the particulars of the nature and relationships of these earlier documents.

-An early form of the theory was proposed by Marsh over two centuries ago.
-More recently, Boismard proposed a structurally similar theory, which was further developed by Rolland and Burkett.
+An early form of the theory was proposed by Herbert Marsh over two centuries ago.
+More recently, Marie-Émile Boismard proposed a structurally similar theory, which was further developed by Philippe Rolland and Delbert Burkett.
+Alan Kirk and Christopher Skinner have critiqued Burkett’s model for the Synoptic Problem.

 According to these theories, the common material among the three synoptic gospels ultimately derives from a proto-gospel somewhat like Mark.
 This proto-gospel underwent two independent revisions, A and B. Mark was formed by recombining these two revisions.
-Matthew built upon A and Luke upon B. Both Matthew and Luke also drew from a common source Q, as well as other source sources for their unique material.
+Matthew built upon A and Luke upon B. Both Matthew and Luke also drew from a common source Q, as well as other sources for their unique material.